-Ocular- specific inclusion criteria apply to the study eye only, unless otherwise specified.
+Ocular-specific inclusion criteria apply to the study eye only, unless otherwise specified.

-- 1. Age ≥60 years. - 2.
-Normal luminance best corrected visual acuity of 24 letters or better using Early Treatment Diabetic Retinopathy Study (ETDRS) charts (approximately 20/320 Snellen equivalent). - 3.
+- 1. Age \geq 60 years. - 2.
+Normal Luminance best corrected visual acuity of 24 letters or better using Early Treatment Diabetic Retinopathy Study (ETDRS) charts (approximately 20/320 Snellen equivalent). - 3.
 Clinical diagnosis of GA of the macula secondary to AMD as determined by the investigator and confirmed by the reading center. - 4.
-The GA lesion must meet the following criteria as determined by the central reading center's assessment of FAF imaging at screening: - a.
-Total GA area must be $\geq 2.5$ and $\leq 17.5$ mm (1 and 7 disk areas respectively) - b.
-If GA is multifocal, at least 1 focal lesion must be ≥1.25 mm (0.5 disk areas), with the overall aggregate area of GA as specified above in 4a. - c.
+The GA lesion must meet the following criteria as determined by the central reading center's assessment of fundus autofluorescence (FAF) imaging at screening: - a.
+Total GA area must be \geq 2.5 and \leq 17.5 mm2 (1 and 7 disk areas [DA] respectively) - b.
+If GA is multifocal, at least 1 focal lesion must be ≥1.25 mm2 (0.5 DA), with the overall aggregate area of GA as specified above in 4a. - c.
 The entire GA lesion must be completely visualized on the macula centered image and must be able to be imaged in its entirety and not contiguous with any areas of peripapillary atrophy. - d.
 Presence of any pattern of hyperautofluorescence in the junctional zone of GA.
-Absence of hyperautofluorescence (ie, pattern = none) is exclusionary. - 5.
+Absence of hyperautofluorescence (ie, pattern = none) is exclusionary.1 - 5.
 Adequate clarity of ocular media, adequate pupillary dilation, and fixation to permit the collection of good quality images as determined by the investigator. - 6.
+Meets the following criteria related to microperimetry: - a.
+Able to detect fixation target. - b.
+Total elapsed time to complete the 10-2 68-point exam is \leq 30 minutes in duration. - c.
+Fixation losses must be $\leq 20\%$. - d.
+Subject is willing and able to undertake microperimetry assessment in the opinion of the investigator. - 7.
 Female subjects must be: - a.
-Women of non-childbearing potential, or - b.
-Women of childbearing potential with a negative serum pregnancy test at screening and must agree to use protocol-defined methods of contraception for the duration of the study and refrain from breastfeeding for the duration of the study. - 7.
-Males with female partners of childbearing potential must agree to use protocol-defined methods of contraception and agree to refrain from donating sperm for the duration of the study. - 8.
+Women of non-childbearing potential (WONCBP), or - b.
+Women of childbearing potential (WOCBP) with a negative serum pregnancy test at screening and must agree to use protocol defined methods of contraception for the duration of the study and refrain from breastfeeding for the duration of the study. - 8.
+Males with female partners of childbearing potential must agree to use protocol defined methods of contraception and agree to refrain from donating sperm for the duration of the study. - 9.
 Willing and able to give informed consent and to comply with the study procedures and assessments.